agnm01/Final-Project-FE/README.md

 # Hello World!

-### This is the last project within the Frontend course in the Principal33 internship.
-(We love you Marian :heart: )
+### This is the last project within the Frontend course in the Principal33 internship (We love you Marian :heart:).

-### This project is a team project and we need to make a portofolio website where we put our CV's.
+### This project is a team project and we need to make a portofolio website where we put our CV's, using Frontend (Vue JS) and Backend (.Net).

 ### The team members are: Emanuela Nimigean, Gabriel Negreanu, Radu Parpalea and Patrick Pacurar.